riazn/biallelic_hr/README.md

 	- firehose_get (provided in the folder; make it an executable by typing 'chmod +x firehose_get'), which can be obtained from: https://confluence.broadinstitute.org/display/GDAC/Download

+	  Note: firehose needs wget to work.
+Default windows git installation doesn't have wget.
+	  	We prompt Windows users to use wget from cygwin or babun (linux emulator on windows to run firehose).

 	- Use firehose_get command below to download maf files: